gitlabhq/gitlabhq/doc/administration/access_restrictions.md

 ## Blacklist email domains

-With this feature enabled, you can block email addresses of an specific domain from creating an account on your GitLab server.
+With this feature enabled, you can block email addresses of a specific domain from creating an account on your GitLab server.
 This is particularly useful to prevent spam.
 Disposable email addresses are usually used by malicious users to create dummy accounts and spam issues.